Cheops_illustration_pillars

 Assembly instructions for three different transit models are provided: turntable (simple), rover (intermediate) and 3D printed (advanced).

-This activity is part of a series that includes “Exoplanets Detective” where students analyse real data from ESA’s Cheops satellite and “Exoplanet in a box” where students build a transit model inside a shoebox and calculate the size of an exoplanet.
+This activity is part of a series that includes “Exoplanets in Transit” where students analyse real data from ESA’s Cheops satellite and “Exoplanet in a box” where students build a transit model inside a shoebox and calculate the size of an exoplanet.

 Learning Objectives: